 If your child is not ready to read yet, you can simply focus on picture matching.

-Since my son can read about 200 Chinese characters, he is ready to match all 3 parts!
+Since my son can read about 200 Chinese characters, he was more than ready to match all 3 parts!

 Typically, you would present 3-4 animals at a time and and work your way up.
 More than that could be too confusing or overwhelming.